fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

   * Payload is the encrypted original payload.

 * Apply the inner decryption transform to this synthetic SRTP packet.
 If the integrity check does not pass, discard the packet.
+If decrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when decrypting the RTP packet using the inner transform.

 Once the packet has successfully decrypted, the application needs to be careful about which information it uses to get the correct behavior.
 The application MUST